 You can have insertional tendinitis right at the heel bone (due to low blood supply) vs. non-insertional that is higher in the muscle belly or at muscle-tendon junction.
 You can also have acute tendinitis which is more related to inflammation vs. chronic tendinosis which is more related to micro-tears and poor quality of the tissue.

 Symptoms for Achilles tendinitis are generally comprised of achiness and pain at the back of the lower leg and ankle.

 Typically a doctor will take X-Rays or MRI to rule out other serious pathology and diagnose you with tendinitis or tendinosis.

-Wearing proper foot wear, using proper exercise volume and intensity, keeping good range of motion of the ankle and calf muscles, good strength and balance as well as good running mechanics all can play a part in preventing this injury from recurring in the future.
+Wearing proper footwear, using proper exercise volume and intensity, keeping a good range of motion of the ankle and calf muscles, good strength and balance, as well as good running mechanics all, can play a part in preventing this injury from recurring in the future.

 Founded in 2004, Elite Health Services, with locations in Old Greenwich, CT, is a world-class provider of certified Functional Manual Therapy™, personal training, pilates and running services.
 Elite Health Services has already helped thousands of your colleagues, friends and neighbors throughout Lower Fairfield County.